ajan1019/ajan1019.github.io/index.md

 My personal blog to write about things which fascinates me.
+Views are my personal opinion.

 *What makes us human cannot make machines as human.*